Theoretical Foundations

 A Note on Medication

-While medication management is an option to treat more severe mental health symptoms, it is not a cure-all or immediate recommendation in most therapy cases.
+While medication management is an option to treat a variety of mental health symptoms, it is not a cure-all or immediate recommendation in most therapy cases.
 Medication often works better in conjunction with learned coping and social skills, and is treated as a last resort when other treatment efforts alone have been determined ineffective.
-In the event that medication seems to be an appropriate addition for treatment, with your consent, you’ll be referred to your doctor, psychiatrist or other community-based provider so that you can explore your options.
+In the event that medication seems to be an appropriate addition for treatment, you’ll be encouraged to consult and explore your available options with your doctor, psychiatrist or other community-based provider.